 - 1. Put the sandwich bag into the cup so that it resembles a garbage can liner. - 2.
 Put a mini spoonful of iron filings into the plastic bag.
 Add a spoonful of salt and all the hydrogen peroxide into the plastic bag. - 3.
 Feel the bag and note that it has the same temperature as their hands. - 4.
 Put the thermometer into the liquid in the bag and measure the temperature.
-(It will be at room temperature.) - 5.
-After 1 minute tell students to measure the temperature again and record their observations.
-Observations will include:

-Solution is becoming orange colored.
+(It will be at room temperature.)

+6. After 1 minute tell students to measure the temperature again and record their observations.
+Observations will include: Solution is becoming orange colored.
 Solution is bubbling (producing a gas).
-Temperature will probably not show any increase yet

-- 6. Set the cup and bag aside for 10 minutes, at which time students will make more observations. - 7.
+Temperature will probably not show any increase yet Set the cup and bag aside for 10 minutes, at which time students will make more observations.
 Tell students to go back and look at the iron filings in their 1 oz cup.
-There should be a distinct orange color on the cotton.

-Ask students to hypothesize which iron oxide has been formed?
-(Based on the color of the product).
+There should be a distinct orange color on the cotton. k students to hypothesize which iron oxide has been formed?
+(Based on the color of product).
 Students will need to see the 2 iron oxide vials again.

-Discuss the type of reaction that is occurring.

-a.
+Dis a.
 Tell students to look at the equation on their observation sheet.

-$4Fe + 3O_2 \rightarrow 2Fe_2O_3$

-b.
+4Fe + 3O 2 → 2Fe 2 O 3 b.
 Ask students why it is classified as a combination reaction?
 Two elements or compounds are combining.
 Why is it an oxidation reaction?
 An element (iron)or compound is combining with oxygen.

-Background Information for VSVS members: The oxygen comes from n the decom posit ion of hydrogen peroxide.
-Equations: $2H_2O_2$ $\rightarrow$ $2H_2O + O_2$ $4\text{Fe} + 3\text{O}2$ $\rightarrow$ $2Fe_2O_3$ Salt is a catalyst (it is an electrolyte that helps remove electrons from the metal).
+Background Information for instructors: The oxygen comes from the decomposition of hydrogen peroxide.
+Equations: $2H_2O_2 \rightarrow 2H_2O + O_2$ $4Fe + 3O_2 \rightarrow 2Fe_2O_3$ Salt is a catalyst (it is an electrolyte that helps remove electrons from the metal).
 8. Ask the students if they know some chemical properties of iron.

-Some information that may be included:

-- Iron is a common metal found around the house. - The chemical symbol of iron is Fe. - One of the chemical properties of iron is its ability to combine with oxygen. - Rusting of iron is chemically known as oxidation. - Rust is the common name for iron oxide. - Rusting is a chemical change that is not easily reversed. - Rusting is usually very slow but can be sped up.

-- Iron filings rust rapidly.
-(The surface area of iron filings is much greater than that of a piece of iron this leads to an increase in the rate of the oxidation reaction.) - 9.
-Return to the plastic bag with iron filings, hydrogen peroxide and salt experiment.
+Some information that may be included: Iron is a common metal found around the house.
+The chemical symbol of iron is Fe.
+One of the chemical properties of iron is its ability to combine with oxygen.
+Rusting of iron is chemically known as oxidation.
+Rust is the common name for iron oxide.
+Rusting is a chemical change that is not easily reversed.
+Rusting is usually very slow but can be sped up.
+Iron filings rust rapidly.
+(The surface area of iron filings is much greater than that of a piece of iron - this leads to an increase in the rate of the oxidation reaction.)
+10. Return to the plastic bag with iron filings, hydrogen peroxide and salt.
 Tell students to measure the temperature of the liquid and to make final observations.
-Students should observe an increase of 10-20 degrees C. - 10.
-Ask students what evidence there is for a chemical reaction taking place?
+Students should observe an increase of 10-20 degrees C. Ask students what evidence there is for a chemical reaction taking place?
 A change in color (rust is reddish) is evidence of a chemical change.
 A new substance is formed.
 Gas (bubbles) is being given off (from the decomposition of hydrogen peroxide.)
 There is a temperature change.

-11. Ask the students if the reaction is exothermic or endothermic?
+Ask the students if the reaction is exothermic or endothermic?

+Your Notes:

 The temperature of the iron filings plus hydrogen peroxide plus salt mixture increases, so the reaction is exothermic.
 Rusting is exothermic.
 It usually happens so slowly that it is not noticed.

 Disposal: Seal plastic bags and put in trash can at school.
+If this is not possible, put into larger plastic bag, seal and return to the CSEO.